mohtork/Sinai-Apache/README.md

 - Get Requests , Referrers , IPs for the last hour

 # Limits
-- The tool took some time with the large files but it returns the result with now issue (I have tested it on a 6GB access log file)
+- The tool took some time with the large files but it returns the result with no issue (I have tested it on a 6GB access log file)
 - With large files you need More memory

 # ScreenShoots